Karthisuresh19/Whatsapp-Chat-Analysis-with-Sentiment-Analysis/Whatsapp-Chat-Sentiment-Analyzer/README.md

 # Whatsapp chat sentiment analyzer

-After battling numerous errors, finally completed making Whatsapp Chat Sentiment analyzer, my first data analysis project.
-It is based on SentimentIntensityAnalyzer class from "nltk.sentiment.vader" module.
-If you ever wonder who is the most positive person in your whatsapp group of let say 200+ or less members then this is what you are looking for.
+This is my first data analysis project which involves NLP topics.
+Designed a Streamlit web app for interactive data exploration.
+Analyzed WhatsApp chat data, studied trends and sentiments using VADER.
+If you want to know some insights about your chats and contacts in WhatsApp, the created web app provides you those insights.
+It leaves you with various information like most frequently contacted person, most active person in a group, most frequently used words and also provides sentiment analysis of the chat with a particular contact saying how positive or negative is that particular contact.
-Not only posititve user, you can see the following results on overall group & individual as well :
+You can see the following results on overall group & individual as well :

 - Monthly Activity map(Positive, Neutral, Negative)
 - Daily Activity map(Positive, Neutral, Negative)
 - Weekly Activity map(Positive, Neutral, Negative)
-- Daily timeline(Positive, Neutral, Negative)
-- Monthly timeline(Positive, Neutral, Negative)
 - Percentage Contribution(Positive, Neutral, Negative)
 - Word Cloud(Positive, Neutral, Negative)
 - Most Common words(Positive, Neutral, Negative)